 7:30 pm–8:15 pm / Return to Stranger Things: ’80s Trivia

 In this quickfire trivia match, authors compete against each other in all things ‘80s.
-With Neal Pollack, Kevin Smokler, and other experts on all things ‘80s.
+With Neal Pollack, Rob Sheffield, Kevin Smokler, and Stacey Swann.
 Emceed by Shappy Seasholtz.

 1312 E Cesar Chavez St.